bitsapien/bitsapien.github.io/content/posts/the-case-for-dom-testing-library.md

 What do I want to acheive from this talk ?

+- Make a promise
+  - I will attempt to introduce you to a tool to make your testing lives easier.
+- Highlight the challenges we already face.
 - Convince folks the right way to think about testing UI.

-- Highlight the challenges we already face.
+Principles in Testing
--
+- Do not mock
--
+- Do not test implementation
+- Tests are about gaining confidence